AdamBedel/Arden-Vul/README.md

     - Some backgrounds / races grant an additional language: Dwarvish, Elvish, Halfing, Thorcin, Wiskin, and Khumus
     - Archontean and _Goblin_ PCs do not get a background language, but have cultural knowledge of the Archontean empire and its history
     - Any language above, as well as Mithric (the ancient language of magic theory), Goblin, or Draconic may be chosen as additional languages from intelligence
-  - For equipment, we will use the "Quick Equipment" table from "cc2.pdf"
+  - For equipment, we will use the "Quick Equipment" table from "cc2.pdf".
+Armor is renamed to follow ADND conventions:
+    - Chainmail -> Lamellar
+    - Plate -> Splint

 ## Combat Rules